 Go to Settings » Disable Updates Manager to configure your settings.

-Disabling automatic updates in WordPress is easy.
-Simply add this line of code in your
+Alternatively, you can disable automatic updates in WordPress by adding this line of code in your

 define( 'WP_AUTO_UPDATE_CORE', false );